benchristel/sindarin/english-omatehta.md

 _tehtar_ stand for the vowel *after* the consonant—I find it a bit easier to read that way.

+Often you'll find that you need to write a vowel but there's no consonant to write it over.
+Trivial examples are one-vowel words like "I" and "a".
+In such cases, the _tehta_ cannot simply stand on its own, so we give it a silent letter [.t \`] to sit on.
+Thus "I" would be written [.t \`B] and "a" [.t \`C].

 ## The Reeve English Mode

 It is possible to use the _tehtar_, as described above,